Learning and Living Together

 Expectations:

-• That all adults (staff, governors, parents, carers and volunteers) set a good example – especially of the qualities which supports children’s personal development - to children at all times, showing them how to get along with all members of the school and the wider community.
+• That all adults (staff, governors, parents, carers and volunteers) set a good example to children at all times, showing them how to get along with all members of the school and the wider community.

-• That no one - staff, governors, parents, carers, volunteers or children be subjected to abusive behaviour or any form of threats from visitors on the school premises.
+• That no one - staff, governors, parents, carers, volunteers or children be subjected to abusive behaviour or any form of threat from visitors on the school premises.

 Access to school grounds: